KEY LEARNING POINTS

 VAT data dates back to 1983, and this shows that in a typical year between 6,000 and 11,500 VAT reclaims are submitted to the HMRC.

-The regional breakdown of the current figures suggests that the South West, South East, Scotland and Northern Ireland as the most active regions for private homebuilding.
+The regional distribution of completion figures for 2016 suggests that the South East, South West, Eastern and East Midlands regions in England and Scotland are currently the most active regions for private homebuilding.

 WHO WANTS TO BUILD?